 - Setting ROE targets that support your growth and profitability goals

-- The importance of tweaking your ROE targets regularly to ensure continuing improvement
+- The importance of tweaking your ROE targets regularly to ensure continuous improvement

 Let’s begin the discussion about how to actually set ROE targets.
 There are several things to think about regarding your loan volume and profitability, and the questions you need to ask are very detailed.
 Aside from overall levels, is your loan mix optimal or do you have concentrations that you are trying to reduce?
 How does each of the markets you serve vary in terms of your market share, growth potential, risk characteristics, lender expertise, market awareness, competition, and competitor pricing practices?